-The good news is that you can travel between European cities by bus without spending a lot of money.
+The good news is that you can travel between European cities by coach without spending a lot of money.
 Whether you’re looking for a relaxed city break or want to see and do as much as you can cram into a long weekend, below are our suggestions for the best European cities to visit!

 Oh Vienna!
 The Austrian capital has been named the city with the highest quality of living multiple years in a row.
 With elegant imperial buildings, Vienna is full of amazing sights.
 These include the Schönbrunn, Belvedere and Hofburg palaces, its world-renowned opera house and the towering Stephansdom.
 More than half of the metropolitan area consists of green space, with 280 parks to choose from!
 Be sure to sample the city’s myriad coffee shops and taste some delicious sachertorte.